-Eminem Causes Panic Among Bonnaroo Fans With Gunshot Sound Effects During His Show
+Eminem Causes Panic Among Bonnaroo Fans With Gunshot Sound Effects During His Set

 — New York Daily News (@NYDailyNews) June 10, 2018

-This isn’t the only scary story to come out of Bonnaroo this weekend, as Billboardreported a man was found dead in his car on Friday morning.
+This isn’t the only scary story to come out of Bonnaroo this weekend, as Billboard reported a man was found dead in his car on Friday morning.
 The man was later identified as 32-year-old Michael Donivan Craddock, Jr. According to reports, his car was running and the heat was on.
 A cause of death has yet to be determined.

 Eminem has not commented on the controversy at this time.